OpenScienceLabs/osl-translations/README.md

 <!-- No more than 750 words (4,500 characters max) -->

+SciPy is a well-established open-source library for scientific computing, providing a wide range of tools for numerical methods, optimization, signal processing, statistics, and more.
-SciPy is an open-source library for scientific computing that has gained widespread adoption by the scientific community worldwide.
+As a community-driven project, SciPy has gained widespread adoption and recognition among the scientific and engineering communities worldwide.

-Unfortunately, the SciPy website is only accessible in English, which may limit its accessibility to Spanish-speaking users.
+However, the SciPy website is currently only available in English, which may hinder its accessibility and impact for Spanish-speaking users who might not be fluent in English.
+This language barrier could prevent many potential users from accessing valuable resources, learning new skills, and expanding their opportunities.

-To ensure that everyone has equal access to this valuable tool, we're proposing a project to translate the SciPy main website into Spanish.
-The goal of this project is to promote diversity and inclusion by making the site accessible to Spanish-speaking audiences who might not be fluent in English.
+To address this issue, we propose a collaborative project between SciPy and Open Science Labs to translate the main SciPy website into Spanish.
+The main goal of this project is to promote diversity and inclusion by making the SciPy resources accessible to a wider audience, regardless of their linguistic background.
-By breaking down language barriers, we're making it easier for Spanish-speaking scientists to access valuable information, learn new skills, and advance their careers By doing so, it can expand the reach fields.

-The translation process will involve several steps, starting with the adaptation of a style guide and the creation of a glossary to ensure consistency throughout the translation.
-Next, we will extract the website content (link to the directories or specify their names) and upload it to Crowdin, a translation management platform.
+The translation process will involve several steps, starting with the adaptation of a style guide and the creation of a glossary to ensure consistency and accuracy throughout the translation.
+Next, we will extract the website content and work with a team of two expert translators to perform the translation and adaptation of the content.

+We will also have a dedicated person to check the translations and ensure that the style guide and grammatical rules are being followed correctly.
+This person will also provide feedback and suggestions to improve the overall quality of the translation.

-Once the translation is complete, we will begin the revision process to ensure the quality of the translation, verifying that the style guide is being used correctly to unify terminology and adhere to Spanish grammatical rules.
+Once the translation is complete, we will proceed to the revision process and make sure that the translated content meets the required quality standards.

-Finally, the translated content will be added to the SciPy repository in a new directory.
-We will also generate the necessary layout to enable users to switch between languages on the website.
+Finally, we will upload the translated content to a new directory in the SciPy repository, generate the necessary layout to enable users to switch between languages on the website, and submit a pull request to SciPy for approval.
-All final changes will be submitted to SciPy via a pull request.

-To carry out this project, we will need a team of 4 people, including a web developer, 2 translators, and a person to check the translation.
+To carry out this project, we will need a team of four people, including a web developer, two expert translators, and a language checker.
+Open Science Labs will provide the necessary resources and tools to manage the translation process, as well as technical support to ensure a smooth collaboration with SciPy.

-The entire process is estimated to take approximately 55 hours of work.
+The estimated time for the entire project is approximately 55 hours of work, including translation, quality assurance, technical implementation, and communication with the SciPy team.
+By collaborating on this project, we can create a more inclusive and diverse community of users, and enable Spanish-speaking scientists to access valuable resources and tools that can help them advance their research and careers.

 ## Please explain the benefit of this proposal including: